[PDF] Making Policy Public - eBooks Review

 In this report the Public Administration Select Committee (PASC) calls for a "wiki" approach to policy-making, where public opinion, ideas and contributions are sought and welcome at any and all stages of the policy cycle.
 The Government should be able to demonstrate that it has adopted this approach alongside ministerial leadership and responsibility for policy and its outcomes.
 All policy making carries risks: a lack of appetite for participation, disappointment arising from unrealistic expectations and the dominance of vested interests.
 Government must frankly assess and address these risks in relation to open policy making.
 Digital technology has a significant role to play in opening up policy-making.
 Government could and should go further and embrace radical and innovative approaches, making use of existing platforms and technologies, such as Twitter.
 The success and impact of public engagement in policy-making must be effectively measured.
 Government must able to demonstrate value for money and improved outcomes with this new approach, particularly in a time of austerity.
 The Committee says proposals for both "open" and "contestable" policy-making demonstrate that Government recognises the value of public opinion in helping to identify problems and develop solutions.
 However, for open policy-making to work, it must be a genuine departure from more traditional forms of policy-making, where public engagement has usually only occurred after the Government has already determined a course of action.
 Care must be taken to ensure that open policy-making processes are not dominated by vested interests or 'the usual suspects' who are aware of policy 'opportunities'.

-Public Policy Making In Turkey
+The Presidency And Public Policy Making

-Public Policy Making In Turkey
+The Presidency And Public Policy Making

 DOWNLOAD